Kuadrant/kuadrant-operator/doc/install/install-openshift.md

     You must perform these steps on each OpenShift cluster that you want to use Kuadrant on.

+!!! warning

+    Kuadrant uses a number of labels to search and filter resources on the cluster.
+    All required labels are formatted as `kuadrant.io/*`.
+    Removal of any labels with the prefix may cause unexpected behaviour and degradation of the product.

 ## Prerequisites

 - OpenShift Container Platform 4.14.x or later with community Operator catalog available.